kevinburke/public-comments/HAA.md

     *However*, there's an important caveat.
 The EIR may specify that any of several options may be acceptable, for example, 200 apartments OR 40 single-family homes.
 A city can't force a developer to choose the plan with the fewer number of units.
-See Oakland vs. Neighborhood association.
+See [Sequoyah Hills Homeowners Association vs.
+    City of Oakland][haa-oakland].

 - It doesn't apply to a General or Specific Plan, which has details about how various areas should be zoned.
 For example, the Brisbane Baylands project is